 The Managing Director and the senior executives are ultimately responsible and accountable for the day to day running of the Company and for implementing the strategic objectives and operating within the risk appetite set by the Board.
 The Board regularly reviews the division of functions between the Board and the senior executives.
-The Board has in place a performance appraisal and remuneration system for the Managing Director and senior executives designed to enhance performance and Management performance is reviewed on an annual basis at the end of each calendar year and as appropriate.
-The last performance appraisal of the Managing Director and senior executives was undertaken by the Remuneration Committee in July 2017.
+The Board is in the process of updating the performance appraisal and remuneration system for the Managing Director and senior executives designed to enhance performance and Management performance is reviewed on an annual basis at the end of each calendar year and as appropriate.
 The criterion for the evaluation of the Managing Director and of each executive is their performance against key performance indicators, behavior and effectiveness in role.
-In addition, the Board monitors and evaluates the performance of the Managing Director and senior and senior executives as appropriate.
+In addition, the Board monitors and evaluates the performance of the Managing Director and senior executives as appropriate.